Preventing Bullying, Intimidation, and Harassment

 - Protecting students against retaliation for reporting conduct that violates this policy.

-- School social work services, restorative measures, social-emotional skill building, counseling, school psychological services.
+Providing school social work services, restorative measures, social-emotional skill building, counseling, and school psychological services.

 Nothing in the District’s bullying prevention and response plan is intended to infringe upon any right to exercise free expression or the free exercise of religion or religiously based views protected under the First Amendment to the U.S. Constitution or under Section 3 of Article I of the Illinois Constitution.